accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/referentiel-technique.md

 1. Activate **voice control**.
 1. Locate all the form fields on the screen.
-1. Check that :
+1. Check that
-	- that the label detected by the voice control (grey tooltip) is relevant (it allows you to understand the nature of the expected input) ;
+	- that the label detected by the voice control (grey tooltip) is relevant (it allows you to understand the nature of the expected input);
 	- that the visible label is contained in the label detected by the voice control (grey tooltip).
 1. If this is the case, the criterion is validated.